Skip to main content

 Clearance to leave your vessel

-When you berth at your first port of arrival in New Zealand, border officers from Customs and MPI will come aboard your vessel to complete arrival formalities.
+When you berth at your first port of arrival in New Zealand, border officers from Customs and MPI will come aboard your vessel.
+These officers will complete arrival formalities.
 You must stay on board until they give you clearance to leave your vessel.

 COVID-19 update for Private Yachts on C4G/Temporary Import entry (TIE)